Russian doping whistleblower Grigory Rodchenkov countersues three athletes

 Breaking News Emails

+The legal action against Prokhorov is known as an anti-SLAPP lawsuit — for Strategic Lawsuit Against Public Participation — that is meant to shield whistleblowers who are sued for libel.

 A source familiar with Prokhorov's role previously told NBC News that he is the chief financial backer of the libel lawsuit.
-After the first of the three biathletes, all women, were banned by the IOC in September 2017, Prokhorov said he would be willing to finance such a suit.
+After the first of the three biathletes, all women, was stripped of her Sochi medals and banned by the IOC last September, Prokhorov said he would be willing to finance such a suit.

-A representative for Prokhorov told NBC News: "We categorically deny the accusations in this suit."

-Independent investigations by the WADA and the IOC have backed Rodchenkov's claims.
-He has been interviewed repeatedly by The New York Times, featured on CBS' "60 Minutes" and profiled at length in "Icarus," an acclaimed feature-length documentary that won the best documentary prize at this year's Academy Awards.
+Independent investigations by the anti-doping agency and the IOC have backed Rodchenkov's claims.
+He has been interviewed repeatedly by The New York Times, featured on CBS' "60 Minutes" and profiled at length in "Icarus," a feature-length documentary that won best documentary at this year's Academy Awards.